 Psychoanalytic Film Theory: Definition and Key Concepts

-Reading Time: 18 minutesOverview Psychoanalytic film theory treats cinema as a machine that produces desire.
+Reading Time: 19 minutesOverview Psychoanalytic film theory treats cinema as a machine that produces desire.
 Instead of asking what a film “means” like a novel, it asks what the film does to you while you watch.
-It looks at how films create identification, pleasure, anxiety, and even quiet ideological compliance.
-The theory draws on Sigmund Freud, the Austrian… Continue reading Psychoanalytic Film Theory: Definition and Key Concepts
+It applies the ideas of Sigmund Freud and Jacques Lacan — especially the mirror stage — and was shaped for cinema by… Continue reading Psychoanalytic Film Theory: Definition and Key Concepts

 Postmodern Film Theory: What It Is and How It Works

 Reading Time: 15 minutesOverview Postmodern film theory examines how certain films reject the idea that cinema can deliver a transparent, stable version of reality.
-Instead of treating the screen as a window onto the world, postmodern theory asks how films construct their own realities, how they borrow and remix images from earlier culture, and how they question the… Continue reading Postmodern Film Theory: What It Is and How It Works
+Its key thinkers are Jean-François Lyotard, Jean Baudrillard (simulacra and hyperreality), and Fredric Jameson (pastiche and late capitalism).
+Instead of treating the screen as a window onto the world, postmodern theory asks how films… Continue reading Postmodern Film Theory: What It Is and How It Works

 Postcolonial Film Theory: Key Concepts and Analysis

-Reading Time: 12 minutesOverview Postcolonial film theory asks a direct question: whose stories get told, and from whose perspective?
+Reading Time: 13 minutesOverview Postcolonial film theory asks a direct question: whose stories get told, and from whose perspective?
 It examines how cinema has represented colonized peoples, nations, and cultures, and what those representations do to the viewer.
-For students of film, it opens a set of analytical tools that keep the question of power permanently in focus.… Continue reading Postcolonial Film Theory: Key Concepts and Analysis
+Its foundational thinkers include Edward Said (Orientalism), Frantz Fanon, Homi K. Bhabha (hybridity), and Gayatri Spivak (the subaltern).
+For students… Continue reading Postcolonial Film Theory: Key Concepts and Analysis

 Feminist Film Theory: Concepts, Theorists, and Film Analysis

 Reading Time: 13 minutesOverview Feminist film theory examines how cinema constructs, reinforces, and sometimes challenges gender.
 It asks a deceptively direct question: whose perspective does film privilege, and what does that privilege do?
-Since its formal emergence in the early 1970s, feminist film theory has become one of the most influential frameworks in academic film studies, changing how… Continue reading Feminist Film Theory: Concepts, Theorists, and Film Analysis
+Its landmark figures include Laura Mulvey, who named the “male gaze” in 1975, alongside Claire Johnston, Teresa de Lauretis, and bell hooks.
+Since its formal… Continue reading Feminist Film Theory: Concepts, Theorists, and Film Analysis

 Formalism in Film: Key Concepts, Theory, and Analysis

 Reading Time: 13 minutesOverview Formalist film theory starts with a far-reaching claim: what makes cinema meaningful is not its subject matter, but how that subject matter is presented.
-The theory directs attention away from story content and toward the techniques filmmakers use to construct meaning: montage (starting with the Soviet montage theory movement), camera angle, framing, lighting, sound… Continue reading Formalism in Film: Key Concepts, Theory, and Analysis
+Its key figures include Sergei Eisenstein (montage), Rudolf Arnheim, Béla Balázs, and the Russian Formalist Viktor Shklovsky, who coined “defamiliarization.”
+The theory directs attention away from story content and toward… Continue reading Formalism in Film: Key Concepts, Theory, and Analysis

 Ecocriticism in Film Studies: Theory, Methods, and Key Concepts

-Reading Time: 17 minutesOverview Ecocriticism in film studies is the critical analysis of how cinema represents, constructs, and participates in the natural environment.
+Reading Time: 18 minutesOverview Ecocriticism in film studies is the critical analysis of how cinema represents, constructs, and participates in the natural environment.
 It asks a central question: what does this film do with the nonhuman world?
-That question covers far more than whether a film has green themes.
-It includes the visual language of landscape, the ecological… Continue reading Ecocriticism in Film Studies: Theory, Methods, and Key Concepts
+The field — often called ecocinema studies — was shaped by scholars such as Sean Cubitt, Adrian Ivakhiv, Stephen Rust, and… Continue reading Ecocriticism in Film Studies: Theory, Methods, and Key Concepts

 Cultural Studies in Film: How Movies Build Cultural Meaning